jovanliuc/java-families-docs/java/java-thread.md

 keyword ensures that changes to a variable are visible to all threads.

-Java also provides the Executor framework, which provides a way to manage a pool of threads and execute tasks concurrently.
-The Executor framework includes several predefined thread pools, such as the CachedThreadPool, FixedThreadPool, and ScheduledThreadPool.
+Java also provides the `Executor` framework, which provides a way to manage a pool of threads and execute tasks concurrently.
+The `Executor` framework includes several predefined thread pools, such as the `CachedThreadPool`, `FixedThreadPool`, and `ScheduledThreadPool`.

 In summary, Java provides a powerful set of tools and frameworks for achieving concurrency in Java programs.